Txxx926/Txxx926.github.io/index.md

 I was born in [Yangzhou](https://en.wikipedia.org/wiki/Yangzhou), a historic and picturesque city in Jiangsu Province, China.

 <span style="color:#e67e22; font-weight:bold; font-size:1.25em;">
-UPDATE: I will be on the job market in 2026.
+UPDATE: I will be on the job market in 2025 Fall.
 Please feel free to contact me!
 </span>

 ## Research Interests